Waterback/waterback.github.com/source/_posts/2012-03-02-easy-handmade-ws-addresssing-with-apache-camel.markdown

  - SOAP Versioning
 ---
 ##Introduction
-Have you ever wondered, how you could create a lightweight Versioning of your Webservices?
+Have you ever wondered, how to create a lightweight versioning of your SOAP-Webservices?
-Or have you ever needed a simple way to create middle-tier for scheme-conversions between a Webservice-Client and a Webservice-Server using different Schemes?
+Or a simple way to create a middle-tier for scheme-conversions between a Webservice-Client and a Webservice-Server using different Schemes?

 Then this post may be interesting to you.